barrettotte/cat-doorbell/README.md

 # cat-doorbell

-A proximity sensor to detect my cat outside my door and flash an LED at my desk via RF.
+A proximity sensor to detect my cat outside my door and flash an LED at my desk.

 ## Summary

 I generally have noise cancelling headphones on and my cat will sit outside my door meowing late at night when it wants to come in.
-It's probably annoying to my parents and I think it breaks my cat's heart when it can't come in.

 This project has two modules, a transmitter and receiver.
 The transmitter module will detect my cat using a proximity sensor and send an RF